edinburgh-napier/set09121/lectures/lecture19.md

 - Object creation and destruction is very expensive.
 - It involves memory allocation, function calls, grabbing bits and pieces, maybe loading content.
 - It can also lead to objects being scattered around memory -- expensive to jump around.
-- An object pool fixes that (especially when combined with alive flag above):
+- An object pool fixes that (especially when combined with alive flags):
     - Allocate max number of objects required.
     - When a new object is needed grab from allocated pool and set necessary values.
     - When finished, flag as not-alive and give back to pool.